 (b) the owner and the person in charge of the vessel comply with the terms and conditions of the exemption imposed on them respectively by the chief executive officer.

+(2A) Subregulation (1) has effect in relation to a sailboard as if that subregulation referred to a provision of regulation 52BAC instead of referring to a provision of regulations 52A, 52B and 52C.

+(2B) Subregulation (1) has effect in relation to a recreational paddle craft as if that subregulation referred to a provision of regulation 52BAD instead of referring to a provision of regulations 52A, 52B and 52C.

 (2) The chief executive officer may, upon written application, grant an exemption described in subregulation (1)(a) if he or she is satisfied that the safety of competitors in the race or regatta will not be endangered by the grant of the exemption; and may impose conditions on the owners and persons in charge of vessels taking part therein and on the person or persons by whom the race or regatta is organized.

 (3) Without limiting the other grounds on which the chief executive officer may refuse to grant an exemption under subregulation (2), he or she shall not grant an exemption unless he or she is satisfied that —